skyzyx/resume/README.md

 always have the latest errata fixes.

 ### [WePay](http://wepay.com) — Redwood City, CA
-#### Senior Engineer (April 2014 – September 2016)
+#### DevOps Engineer (April 2015 – September 2016)

-As a member of the API team, Ryan was involved in developing new API endpoints to help expand WePay’s business and support its partners.
-In particular, he was instrumental in developing WePay’s MFA-as-a-Service offering (patent pending).
-Ryan also continues to be heavily involved in the security of WePay’s products, coordinating fixes with teams against other priorities, and fixing the issues himself in many cases.

-Ryan currently works as a member of the DevOps team, working to improve how WePay provisions cloud infrastructure, deploys updates, manages security patches, monitors applications and infrastructure, and streamlines the process of planning, developing, deploying and maintaining new micro-services throughout the company.
+Ryan worked as a member of the DevOps team, working to improve how WePay provisioned cloud infrastructure, deployed updates, managed security patches, monitored applications and infrastructure, and streamlined the process of planning, developing, deploying and maintaining new micro-services throughout the company.